- Featured Modules

 A key EHS metric is the "Total Recordable Incident Rate," or TRIR.
 OSHA devised this formula to assess a company's safety performance relative to similar businesses.
 It considers the count of recordable mishaps per 100 full-time employees annually.

 TRIR gives you direct insight into your company’s past safety performance.
 But your internal EHS department isn’t the only one interested in this particular metric.

-If your TRIR scores are poor, it can lead to an uptick in surprise OSHA inspections and fines.
+If your TRIR scores are poor, it may lead to an uptick in surprise OSHA inspections and penalties.
 In addition, OSHA may increase their oversight in your company’s EHS programs.

 Your insurance company may use TRIR data to determine your premiums.
 The higher your recordable incident rate, the more you could be paying for insurance.